 NOTE: Did you know that ALL pumpkins are squashes, but not all squashes are pumpkins?

-2. Once your lil’ trick-or-treater has picked out the perfect pumpkin have them help prepare to transform it into a Jack ‘o Lantern!
+2. Let your lil’ trick-or-treaters pick out the perfect pumpkins and help them transform them into Jack ‘o Lanterns!

 1st READ : Making a Jack-o’-Lantern, Step by Step

 Cut the top off for the Jack-o’-Lantern’s lid.

 Use a spoon and/or hands(even with latex gloves if necessary), scrape out all the seeds and pulp.